Quansight/Quansight-website/apps/labs/posts/duckdb-when-used-to-frames.md

 ## Rolling ~~and tumbling~~ statistics

-If you work in finance, then rolling mean is probably your bread and butter.
+If you work in finance, then rolling means are probably your bread and butter.
 For example, with data:

 ```python
 from datetime import datetime